pratikshachandanshiv3-sudo/apnacollege-demo/README.md

 # apnacollege-demo
-This is a my first Git repository
+This is a my first Git repository.
 Author- Pratiksha Chandanshiv